 Course Planning Resources

-E3 courses offer faculty a unique opportunity to engage students in meaningful, hands-on learning that connects classroom knowledge with real-world challenges.
+Experience courses offer faculty a unique opportunity to engage students in meaningful, hands-on learning that connects classroom knowledge with real-world challenges.
 These upper-division courses are intentionally designed to deepen students’ understanding of cultural, civic, and global issues while helping them develop key skills they’ll carry into their careers and communities.

 Whether you’re starting from scratch or adapting an existing course, the resources below will help you meet the core requirements and plan a transformative experience for your students.

-Faculty E3 Course Interest Form
+Faculty Experience Course Interest Form

-Join the E3 Community of Practice
+Join the Experience Course Community of Practice

 Please email cmvandam@mtu.edu to get involved.

-E3 Faculty Fellows - 2025-2026
+Experience Course Faculty Fellows - 2025-2026

 Ann Hardin, Assistant Teaching Professor of Economics, College of Business

 Ann Hardin is an assistant teaching professor of economics in Michigan Tech’s College of Business.
-Now in her third year at Michigan Tech, she has served on numerous Essential Education committees, including as a fellow for Essential Education Experience (E3) courses in academic years 2024–25, summer 2025, and 2025–26.
-She is currently developing an E3 course to be hosted by the College of Business.
+Now in her third year at Michigan Tech, she has served on numerous Essential Education committees, including as a fellow for Essential Education Experience courses in academic years 2024–25, summer 2025, and 2025–26.
+She is currently developing an Experience course to be hosted by the College of Business.
 In addition, she has attended conferences at other universities focused on best practices for community-engaged scholarship.

 Sarah Fayen Scarlett, Associate Professor of History